tjarrettveracode/veracode-mitigation-rejector/README.md

 # Veracode Mitigation Rejector

-Identifies and, optionally, rejects self-approved mitigations (mitigations that were proposed and approved by the same Veracode user).
+Identifies and, optionally, rejects self-approved mitigations (mitigations that were proposed and approved by the same Veracode user) on findings that violate policy.

 ## Prerequisites